You Don’t Have to Fall Apart with Age. Pamela Patrick (70) & Plant Based + Savory Fancy Toast

-She will be 73 in September and she is on zero medications.
-She hasn’t had a single health problem since 1997, and her recent blood work a couple of months ago is as good as mine.
-She has more energy than most people half her age, she still works as a substitute teacher, traveling is her favorite thing, and she is always on the go.
-The only time she needs a rest is when she hits bed for the night.
+She’ll be 73 in September and she is on zero medications.
+She hasn’t had a single health problem since 1997 and her recent blood work a couple of months ago is as good as mine.
+She has more energy than most people half her age, she still works as a substitute teacher, traveling is her favorite thing, and she’s always on the go.
+The only time that she needs a rest is when she hits the bed for the night.

 Here’s the thing.

 People are conditioned to think that as we age, the body starts falling apart and it’s just part of the aging process.
-They think heart disease, diabetes, high blood pressure, osteoporosis, cancer, stroke, and even Alzheimer’s are inevitable conditions that will eventually tip their hats and greet them with awful open arms.
+They think that heart disease, diabetes, high blood pressure, osteoporosis, cancer, stroke, and even Alzheimer’s are inevitable conditions that’ll eventually tip their hats and greet them with awful open arms.

-But there’s a difference between the body slowing down based on the number of years on the planet and being chronically sick, medication dependent and feeling like shit for the last 20 years of our life.
-Or worse, having potentially avoidable health conditions cut our life short.
+But there’s a difference between the body slowing down based on the number of years on the planet, and being chronically sick, medicated and feeling like shit for the last 20 or 30 years of our life.
+Or worse, having potentially avoidable health conditions that cut our life short.

 Here’s the reality.

 My mom has been eating a Whole Food Plant Based diet since 1997 and she recently agreed to sit down with me and let me pick her brain for you.
-She is a living example that we don’t have to get sick and become medication dependent as we get older.
+She’s a living example that we don’t have to get sick and become medication dependent and fall apart as we get older.

-You will learn a lot from her – I know I have.
-I am truly blessed to have this radiant, kind and compassionate soul as my mom.
-Check out our chat below.
+You’ll learn a lot from her – I know I have.
+I’m truly blessed to have this radiant, kind and compassionate soul as my mom.

-Our Plant Fueled Weekly Meal Plans (included in our Dirty Girl Membership) will tell you step by step what and how to eat for radiant, long lasting health.
-These plans are filled with the exact food that my mom eats.
-For $29 a month, it’s the cheapest insurance you will ever buy.
+Our weekly whole food plant based meal plans guide you step by step on exactly what and how to eat for radiant, long lasting health.
+These plans are filled with the exact food that my mom eats and it’s the cheapest insurance you will ever buy.

 Here’s a spoiler alert about eating a Whole Food Plant Based diet.
 It doesn’t have to be complicated.
 Today’s recipe is proof of that.